 If you haven’t visited the Costa del Sol before, it’s the long stretch of coastline in Southern Spain.
 Famous for its sandy beaches and selection of holiday resorts.
 The area attracts beach lovers who want to bask in the Spanish sunshine and swim in the cool Mediterranean waters.
 Travelers who want to explore the many Andalusian towns and cities, admiring the Spanish architecture.
 Food lovers who want nothing more than to indulge in all the delicious seafood and local wines.

 On my most recent trip, I visited the town of Nerja for the first time and instantly fell in love.
 Nerja is the jewel of the Costa del Sol.
 It really is the prettiest coastal Spanish town I have seen.
 It has stunning beaches, amazing view-points, great restaurants and bars but most importantly has maintained the old Spanish charm and beauty that many resorts in this part of Spain have sadly lost.

 Nerja is a coastal town in Andalucia on the Costa del Sol, situated between Malaga and Almeria.
-Through history it has been occupied by the Romans, Arabs and Moors and touches of each era can be seen throughout the towns architecture.
+Throughout history it has been occupied by the Romans, Arabs and Moors and touches of each era can be seen throughout the town’s architecture.

 A collection of beaches are below the cliff drop from the town.
 The most stunning panoramic views can be seen from the Balcón de Europa, a viewing platform that was once a fortress.